daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 and sexuality as _metadata_ for which we manually enforce as "dealbreakers" or hard filters.

+Chroma's default embedding model maps documents to $\mathbb{R}^{384}$ (384 dimensional space).
+We visualized all 250 user dating profile summaries by projecting them down to $\mathbb{R}^{3}$ with the T-SNE algorithm using Tensorflow's Embedding [Projector].
+The result follows.

+![embeddings]

+We assume that the two global clusters represent gender.
+An interesting application of these natural language embeddings as a product feature is that users could issue queries to find partners by simply typing, e.g.,
+"I'm looking for a ... that plays ultimate frisbee and ... ".

 ##### Retrieval

 Recall that we created two summaries for each user that were _mutually exclusive_.